Skip to content Skip to footer navigation

 CHOICE tip: You should still assess all your utility providers about once every year to ensure you're getting the best option.

-A new rule introduced on 1 October 2021 by the Australian Energy Market Commission (AEMC) means that consumers are now able to switch electricity retailers within 2-3 days instead of waiting up to three months.
-Previously, if you wanted to switch to a new retailer, the standard practice was that you had to wait for the next meter read, which could take up to 95 days depending on where you were at in your billing cycle.
+Previously, the standard practice was that you had to wait for the next meter read, which could take up to 95 days depending on where you were at in your billing cycle.

-Since the rule change, the switch process now takes 2-3 business days for the new retailer to process your order and issue you with a welcome pack, with a 10 business day mandatory cooling off period and a 2 business day transfer period.
+Since the rule change, the switch process now takes two to three business days for the new retailer to process your order and issue you with a welcome pack, with a 10 business day mandatory cooling-off period and a two business day transfer period.
 Which means that consumers are in a much better position to switch to a new retailer and take advantage of a better deal.

 Your electricity or gas supply won't be interrupted when you change contracts or move to a different retailer.